ruucm/framer-es-modules/readme.md

 ## Gotchas

-**Private code**: you should keep your source private, but not your built code.
+- **Private code**: you should keep your source private, but not your built code.
 Make sure to enable `minify` in the `esmbuild.js` script to minify your code.

-**Assets**: you can host your assets (images, movies) anywhere you like and just use the full urls to use them in your components.
+- **Assets**: you can host your assets (images, movies) anywhere you like and just use the full urls to use them in your components.

-**Auto refresh**: you currently have to manually reload your components to see changes in your development code.
+- **Auto refresh**: you currently have to manually reload your components to see changes in your development code.
 It should be doable to make an `esbuild` plugin that inserts a snippet to auto reload after changes.
 Contributions are welcome.
+- **Other build tools**: this is just an example setup, but you should be able to use Rollup, Webpack, SWC, etc. as long as you set the output format to `esm`.